 To encourage this, we’re supporting our visitor industry talent, so they can support positive visitor experiences.
 We have worked on a range of capability workshops, focusing on digital enablement covering topics such as ‘Google my Business’, and of the use of the range of free tools available via Google.
 Alongside this, we ran a further two workshops covering key tips to maximise the customer experience when searching for and booking visitor experiences in Taranaki.

-Beyond our digital workshops, we also ran a cultural and historical workshop, aimed at encouraging the sharing of knowledge around our regional history, and unique stories.
-Participants were provided with knowledge and insights that can be shared with visitors, including our at times volatile and checkered history during colonial times.
+Beyond our digital workshops, we're running cultural and historical workshops, aimed at encouraging the sharing of knowledge around our regional history, and unique stories.
+Participants are provided with knowledge and insights that can be shared with visitors, including our at times volatile and checkered history during colonial times.

 We have identified three drive journey products that will connect Taranaki with multiple regions across the wider North Island/ te Ika a Maui.
 These journeys will encourage visitor spread and the natural migration of visitors from bridging regions based around a central theme and journey narrative.